If you have frequent headaches or eye fatigue, or feel like you have to squint to make text readable, you may need new eyeglasses.

 While loose frames may not affect your ability to see through your lenses, scratches on your lenses can interfere with your vision and cause eye strain.

-If you use hot water to clean your glasses, there’s a chance you’ve accidentally damaged your lens coating.
-Lenses with anti-reflective coating or photochromic treatment can make a big difference for your vision, so clean your lenses as instructed by your eye care professional.
+If you use hot water or harsh cleaning solutions to clean your glasses, there’s a chance you’ve accidentally damaged your lens coating.
+Lenses with anti-reflective coating or photochromic treatment can make a difference for your vision, so clean your lenses as instructed by your eye care professional.

 6. Infrequent eye exams

 Your vision changes as you age and so does your prescription.
-Getting an annual eye exam is the best way to stay on top of those changes and keep your glasses up to date.
+Getting an annual eye exam is an ideal way to stay on top of those changes and keep your glasses up to date.

 In a routine comprehensive eye exam, your eye doctor will look for signs of vision issues and other health conditions using the following tests and more:

-• Color blindness test – This test can detect possible eye health problems that affect your ability to see color.
+- Color blindness test – This tests your ability to see colors and tell them apart.

 7. Career change

-A new pair of glasses doesn’t just help you stand out at your new job.
+A new pair of glasses doesn’t just make a fashion statement at your new job.
 Glasses can actually help you get your work done more efficiently.
-There are a number of different lenses on the market that might be a better fit for your new venture.
+There are a number of different lenses and coatings on the market that might fit your new venture.

-An office job may call for anti-reflective lenses or computer glasses that can reduce the eye strain you would otherwise get from staring at a screen all day.
-Likewise, if you’ll be doing more physical labor, durable lenses with anti-scratch coating might serve you well.
+An office job may call for anti-reflective lenses or computer glasses that can reduce the eye strain you might feel from staring at a screen all day.
+Likewise, if you’ll be doing more physical labor, a durable lens material with anti-scratch coating can help protect your eyes and lenses.

 8. Style update

 There’s nothing wrong with getting a new pair of glasses for the sake of fashion.
-Treat yourself to some new frames or lenses that suit your style and the latest trend.
+Consider treating yourself to some new frames or lenses that suit your style and the latest trend.

-Don’t let old eyeglasses undercut your health, appearance or productivity.
+Don’t let outdated eyeglass lenses undercut your vision, comfort and everyday life.
 Book an eye exam to see if your glasses prescription has changed since your last visit and find a new pair of specs to help you see clearly again.